Jeyxnth/Anchor/README.md

 never *trusted blindly* (validator).
 Both are tested directly, not just assumed.

+## Where AI is — and isn't — used

+The LLM's job is deliberately narrow: **choosing and explaining one action from an already-filtered, already-ranked shortlist.** Everything else is plain, deterministic code:

+- **Compliance filtering and validation** — code, not AI.
+Eligibility rules and the correction of invalid agent output are hardcoded checks, precisely because "the AI decided it was fine" is not an acceptable compliance guarantee.
+- **Expected-value ranking** — arithmetic
+  (`probability × amount − cost`), not AI.
+- **Outcome simulation and the audit ledger** — deterministic sampling and database writes, not AI.
+- **Recovery probability itself** — a trained classical ML model (XGBoost/Logistic Regression), not an LLM guess.

+An LLM is powerful at judgment calls with ambiguous context; it is not something to trust with a compliance boundary or a probability estimate that needs to be independently verifiable.
+This system uses AI only where it's genuinely the right tool, and deterministic code everywhere a wrong call would actually cost money or break a rule.

 ## Results

 Full 4,000-transaction batch, ₹17,07,076.43 total revenue at risk, same